apiel/zicBox/NOTE.md

     - spray window

-- TODO tempo plugin, that would shalow midi clock in favour of custom clock
+- TODO tempo plugin, that would shalow midi clock in favour of custom clock --> give a way to select either midi or internal clock

 - TODO modulation that would be a mix of envelop and lfo:
     - multiphase envelop (up to 8 or even more)